vogechri/DataFlow/README.md

 This demo software has been rewritten for the sake of simplifying the implementation.
 Therefore, the results produced by the code may differ from those presented in the papers [1].
-In fact the results should be a bit better on the KITTI dataset: http://www.cvlibs.net/datasets/kitti/.
+In fact the results should be better on the KITTI dataset: http://www.cvlibs.net/datasets/kitti/.

 ==========================================================================